pkgit123/bls_location_quotient_riverside/README.md

 - **[Location Quotient Changes Analysis](docs/lq_changes_analysis.md)** - Detailed analysis of occupational concentration changes between 2019-2024
 - **[Analysis Summary](docs/ANALYSIS_SUMMARY.md)** - Project overview and key findings

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This project is for educational and research purposes.
 Please respect the BLS website's terms of service when using these scrapers.

+## Acknowledgments

+- [Bureau of Labor Statistics (BLS)](https://www.bls.gov/) for providing the OES data
+- [Selenium](https://selenium-python.readthedocs.io/) for web automation capabilities
+- [Pandas](https://pandas.pydata.org/) for data manipulation and analysis